gcgimdea/coronasurveys/data/estimates-symptom-survey/PlotData/README.md

-Estimates at the cluntry level obtained from the UMD Survey Data (https://covidmap.umd.edu/), in particular from the COVID-19 World Symptoms Survey Microdata (https://covidmap.umd.edu/fbsurvey/).
+Estimates at the country level obtained from the UMD Survey Data (https://covidmap.umd.edu/), in particular from the COVID-19 World Symptoms Survey Microdata (https://covidmap.umd.edu/fbsurvey/).

 Each row of the tables contains:
 - date